BenchLabs/bench-technology-handbook/how-were-organized.md

 ## BizTech

 The Business Technology group exists to support the implementation, creation, and use of technology across Bench.
 The group's primary function is KTLO and Support; indeed many of the BizTech teams use JIRA support desk to manage the support requests that they receive.
-It is made up of the **Platform**, **Data**, **IT**, and **Bench App Support** teams.
+It is made up of the **Platform**, **Core**, **Data**, **IT**, and **Bench App Support** teams.

 ### Platform

 The Platform team owns our cloud infrastructure, our build pipeline, and our development environment.
 They play a big role in enabling Product Engineering, IT, and Data with infrastructural support and guidance.

+#### Core

+The Core team maintains and improves our in-house software and its infrastructure.
+Their team's primary concern is Keeping the Lights On (KTLO) at the application level, their secondary concern is supporting stakeholder requests that are "too small for a pitch", and their third concern is enabling the speed and quality of our engineering, primarily through through the reduction of technical debt.
+The Core team works closely with BAS (Bench App Support) and BizTech to handle the issues, outages, and stakeholder requests that come our way during a cycle and its cooldown.
+In effect, the Core team makes the Product Engineering cycles _possible_ by absorbing the myriad distractions the team needs to deal with during a cycle.
+The number of engineers on the Core team scales based on total number of clients, a proxy for business complexity.

 ### Data